10 December 2021

 Even companies without a legal requirement for insurance could consider a policy.
 For starters, the small monthly fee could pale compared to legal fees and damages from lawsuits in the unfortunate event of an accident.
 Plus, insurance is great for building customer confidence.
 Being able to show potential clients that you’re licensed and insured shows a commitment to excellence.

-If you’d like to get your insurance ducks in a row before starting your business, use our free quote comparison tool.
+If you’d like to get your insurance ducks in a row before starting your business - or while learning about how to get a business license in Illinois – use our free quote comparison tool.
 It takes only a few minutes to compare custom policies from top insurers, and you’ll gain peace of mind.

 I get it — filling out a bunch of forms and taking exams can be a drudge.
 I can’t promise that it will be fun, but it’s worth it in the long run.
-By taking a few minutes today to learn how to get a business license in Illinois, you’re setting yourself up for future success.
+By taking a few minutes today to learn, you’re setting yourself up for future success.

 * Monthly payment calculations (i) do not include initial premium down payment and (ii) may vary by state, insurance provider, and nature of your business.
 Averages based on January - December 2020 data of 10% of our total policies sold.